xfsnow/xfsnow.github.io/en/20110420_JavaScript_Class.md

 };
 ```

 After the above expansion, we can now inherit classes very conveniently.
-Based on the previous Animal class, we inherit a Dog subclass.
+Based on the previous Animal class, we inherit a subclass Dog.

 ```javascript
 var Dog = classer(Animal, {